The call for nominations is currently closed

 The 2024 awards will be open in early 2023.

 The Jacques Miller Medal for Experimental Biomedicine has been established to honour the contributions made to science by Professor Jacques Miller AC FAA FRS that include the discovery of the function of the thymus and the identification, in mammalian species, of the two major subsets of lymphocytes and their functions.

-The award is open to experimental biomedicine researchers eight to fifteen years post PhD in the calendar year of nomination, except in the case of significant interruptions to a research career.
+The award recognises research of the highest standing in the field of experimental biomedicine and is open to researchers eight to fifteen years post PhD in the calendar year of nomination, except in the case of significant interruptions to a research career.